IBM-MIL/BluePic/README.md

 **Note:** If deploying to Bluemix fails, it will have created a faulty application on your account as well as a DevOps services (formerly known as JazzHub) project, these must be deleted manually before trying again.
 Steps on how to do this [here](#deploy-to-bluemix-failed).

-Next go to your dashboard by clicking the "Dashboard" tab on the top of the page:
+Next, go to your dashboard by clicking the "Dashboard" tab on the top of the page:
 <p align="center">
 <img src="img/deploy_success_dashboard.PNG"  alt="Drawing" width=700 border=0 /></p>
 <p align="center">Figure 4: Getting back to Dashboard after successful deployment.</p>